actimeo/simmage-ui/src/app/shared/select-enum-multiple/README.md

-# select-enum-unique form control
+# select-enum-multiple form control

-Form control to select a single value in a postgres enum.
+Form control to select multiple values in a postgres enum.

 ## Inputs